fprime-community/fprime-artemis-cubesat/README.md

 To use the Ground Data System (GDS) with the Artemis CubeSat, it is essential to merge the dictionaries from each of the two On-Board Computers (OBCs), each associated with different deployments, into a single comprehensive dictionary.

-Run this script to combine the RPi and Teensy dictionaries:
+To merge the RPi and Teensy dictionaries in your project, navigate to the root directory and run the following command to combine them.
+Ensure that you have previously built and generated deployments for both RPi and Teensy before running the script:

 ```shell
 python3 docs/scripts/combine_dictionaries build-artifacts/teensy41/TeensyFSW/dict/TeensyFSWTopologyAppDictionary.xml build-artifacts/raspberrypi/RpiFSW/dict/RpiFSWTopologyAppDictionary.xml dictionary.xml
 ```

 Note:
-  - You only need to run this script once.
+  - You'll just have to execute this script once, unless you make changes to the topology.
+In that case, you'll need to run it again.

 If you are using the Docker method, you'll need to transfer the `dictionary.xml` file to your host machine.
 To achieve this, simply run the following command.
-Make sure to replace `DOCKER_ID` with your container's ID and `/path/to/directory/` with the destination folder where you intend to store the file.
+Make sure to replace `DOCKER_ID` with your container's ID and `/path/to/directory/` with the destination folder where you intend to store the file:

-You can do this by using the following command, make sure to

 ```bash
 docker cp DOCKER_ID:/root/fprime-artemis-cubesat/dictionary.xml /path/to/directory/